 Cars can be deadly weapons.
-In Maryland, reckless driving is defined as driving in a wanton or willful disregard for the safety of persons or property OR in a manner that indicates a wanton or willful disregard for the safety or persons or property (Md.
+In Maryland, the definition of reckless driving is driving in a wanton or willful disregard for the safety of persons or property OR in a manner that indicates a wanton or willful disregard for the safety or persons or property (Md.
 Code Ann.Trans.. § 21-901.1).
 But what does that mean?
 In short, it means purposely or deliberately driving in an irresponsible and/or dangerous manner or that the manner in which the driver is operating the vehicle indicates that the driver is purposely or deliberately driving irresponsibly and/or dangerously.

 Unlike reckless driving, negligent driving means that a driver is driving carelessly, i.e. not paying attention; however, the negligent driver does not intend to harm other persons or property nor does the negligent driver deliberately ignore the safety of other persons or property.

 In 2021, traffic fatalities soared to a 15-year high in the first half of 2021 according to the Associated Press.
 Approximately 43,000 people died in traffic accidents in 2021, according to the federal vehicle safety watchdog NHTSA.
 Many of these fatalities were caused by reckless driving.

 Definition of Reckless Driving And the Penalties From State to State

 It’s quite interesting to look at the reckless driving laws by state.
 Maryland’s transportation code has an offense for reckless driving and one for negligent driving.
 The maximum fine for driving recklessly is $1,000.00.

 There is no license suspension or jail sentence as there would be in a number of other states, at least not directly.
 However, the six points that can go on your record may still cost you dearly, such as your insurance company increasing your insurance premium and having six points may put your driving privileges at risk.
 Consider talking to Maryland traffic defense attorney Alex Poberesky to get the full details and to find out how to fight the charges.